Ableton Live

-Ableton Live, also known as simply Ableton, is a digital audio workstation for macOS and Windows developed by the German company Ableton.
-In contrast to many other software sequencers, Ableton Live is designed to be an instrument for live performances as well as a tool for composing, recording, arranging, mixing, and mastering.
+Ableton Live is a digital audio workstation for macOS and Windows developed by the German company Ableton.

+In contrast to many other software sequencers, Live is designed to be an instrument for live performances as well as a tool for composing, recording, arranging, mixing, and mastering audio.
 It is also used by DJs, as it offers a suite of controls for beatmatching, crossfading, and other different effects used by turntablists, and was one of the first music applications to automatically beatmatch songs.

-Live is available directly from Ableton in three editions: Intro (with limited key features), Standard, and Suite.
-Ableton also make a fourth version, Lite, with similar limitations to Intro.
-It is only available bundled with a range of music production hardware, including MIDI controllers and audio interfaces.
+Live is available directly from Ableton in three editions: Intro (with fewer features), Standard, and Suite (with the most features).
+The Suite edition includes "Max for Live" functionality, developed in partnership with Cycling '74.

+Ableton has also made a fourth version of Live, Lite, with similar limitations to Intro, which is only available bundled with a range of music production hardware, including MIDI controllers and audio interfaces.